 08 - Sidewalk Encroachments

-Policy 797 - Establishment of Revocable Permit (R-Permit) Policy for Sidewalk Encroachments and Transmittal 1 - Revocable Permit (R-Permit) Policy for Sidewalk Encroachments was adopted on September 16, 2019, and included several adopted recommendations.
+2019 Board Policy 797 - Establishment of Revocable Permit (R-Permit) Policy for Sidewalk Encroachments and 2021 Board Policy 812 - Revised Policy on Sidewalk Dining were adopted on September 16, 2019 and revised on October 20, 2021 respectively.
 There are many different types of encroachments that applicants may want to install, and the sidewalk area is used for many different purposes.
 The approved policy attempts to allow encroachments desired by adjacent property owners without compromising public safety or the intended use of the sidewalk area, especially the primary use of pedestrian travel.
 The following is a list of typical encroachments that are subject to this policy:

 • Railings, fences, and walls